If you are nearing retirement and a bit worried about your liquid assets, reverse mortgages may help supplement your income.

 What is a reverse mortgage and how does it work?

-A reverse mortgage is a loan for qualified borrowers who want to convert part of the equity in their home into cash (usually tax-free), which can then be used for any purpose.
+A reverse mortgage is a loan for qualified borrowers who want to convert part of the equity in their home into cash.
+This money is usually tax-free and can then be used for any purpose.

 The borrower keeps the title of the house and is still responsible for paying property taxes, utilities, home insurance, maintenance, and other related costs.